-For example, Within the large corporations such as McDonald’s function in the hierarchical framework (The McDonald’s Organizational Structure, 2023).
+For example, within the large corporations such as McDonald’s function in the hierarchical framework (The McDonald’s Organizational Structure, 2023).
 This is making sure about the standardisation within the international operations.
 On the other hand, the tech start-ups such as Spotify might effectively promote adaptability, innovation through the means of flat structure.

 Get assistance from our PROFESSIONAL ASSIGNMENT WRITERS to receive 100% assured AI-free and high-quality documents on time, ensuring an A+ grade in all subjects.